open-telemetry/opentelemetry-specification/specification/sdk-tracing.md

   dropped.
 The default value is `2048`.
 * `scheduledDelayMillis` - the delay interval in milliseconds between two consecutive exports.
 The default value is `5000`.
 * `maxExportBatchSize` - the maximum batch size of every export.
-It must be smaller or equal to `maxQueueSize`.
+It MUST be smaller or equal to `maxQueueSize`.
 The default value is `512`.

 ### Span Exporter

-`Span Exporter` defines the interface that protocol-specific exporters must implement so that they can be plugged into OpenTelemetry SDK and support sending of telemetry data.
+`Span Exporter` defines the interface that protocol-specific exporters MUST implement so that they can be plugged into OpenTelemetry SDK and support sending of telemetry data.